klezm/RLproject2020/README.md

 To clarify, “Experience update” means any update of any state-action-value that is NOT made by planning.
 “Planning Update” then obviously means the opposite.
 Planning isn’t implemented yet, but up next.

 With each visualization, every state-action-value that changed *since the last visualization* will be colored (red for decrease, green for increase).
-This feature really shines if you set n-Step to a higher n or to -1 to toggle every-visit MC, since you will exactly see the delayed updates happening.
+This feature really shines if you set n-Step to a higher n or to < 1 (which toggles every-visit MC), since you will exactly see the delayed updates happening.
 Also the current agent position will now be visualized in each of the six grids, making it way easier to comprehend value updates.

 If you just click “Go!”, the visualizations will happen one after another in time intervals defined by the “Refresh Delay [ms]”-entry.
 Everything that must not be visualized in between happens as fast as possible.
 If you then click “Pause”, the flow and the learning algorithm will freeze in the moment represented by the current visualization.
 Everytime the flow is frozen (or just not started yet) you can click “Go!” to continue in the way described above, or you can click “Next” to proceed by exactly one visualization, then automatically freeze again.